MNS antigen system

-The MN Blood Group
+The MN blood group

 The MN blood group in humans is under the control of a pair of co-dominant alleles, L^{M} and L^{N}.
-Most people in the Inuit population are M/M, while this genotype is rare among Aborigines.
+Most people in the Inuit population are M/M, while this genotype is rare among Indigenous Australians.
 In fact, they tend to possess the opposite genotype (N/N).

 The MN blood group system is under the control of an autosomal locus found on chromosome 4, with two alleles designated L^{M} and L^{N}.
 The blood type is due to a glycoprotein present on the surface of a red blood cell (RBC), which behaves as a native antigen.
 Phenotypic expression at this locus is codominant because an individual may exhibit either one or both antigenic substances.
 Frequencies of the two alleles vary widely among human populations.

 M+ and N+ RBCs are common (75% of population) and M+N+ cells are the most common genotype (50% of population).
 These antigens were an early discovery and are some of the oldest blood antigens known after the ABO system.
 They were first described by Karl Landsteiner and Philip Levine in 1927.
 Anti-M and anti-N antibodies are usually IgM and are rarely associated with transfusion reactions.

 Anti-N is sometimes seen in dialysis patients due to cross-reactions with the residual formaldehyde from sterilizing the equipment.
 This is usually irrelevant for transfusion since this variant of the antibody does not react at body temperature.

-The U and Ss groups: an overview
+The U and Ss groups

 The S antigen is relatively common (~55% of the population) and the s antigen is very common (~89% of the population).
 Anti-S and anti-s can cause hemolytic transfusion reactions and hemolytic disease of the newborn.The U antigen is a high incidence antigen, occurring in more than 99.9% of the population.
 The U was originally short for "Universal", though this is not the case.
 U negative RBCs can be found in people of African descent.
 This mutation in red cell surface structure also makes the RBCs S- and s-.
 Anti-U has been associated with both hemolytic transfusion reactions and hemolytic disease of the newborn.